krisnsingh27/Javascript_assignment/movieappproject/movie-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project. -->

+In these movie app project

+the project is generally a movie app in which the user write the novie name in search bar the poster related to that movie is appered .

+features-
+search bar
+login
+signin
+user profile

+tech stack-
+React js
+Redux
+Axions
+React Router dom
+css